vazperale/technicaltestNode/README.md

 # Comments about the app:

--Default port is 3000,but you can change it
+-Default port is 3000,but you can change it (change in the app and in the docker files)

 -try to capture the specific errors, for a better understanding of the errors,and capture the required values to introduce in body